jaantollander/masters-thesis/content/30_lustre.md

 ---

-We can query jobstats from OSS as follows:
+Similarly, we can query jobstats from OSS as follows:

 ```sh
 lctl get_param obdfilter.<source>.jobstats
 ```

+The text output is also similar.

 ```text
 obdfilter.<source>.job_stats=